Registration Deadline: For the full calendar of deadlines click here.

 - Workers’ Compensation Board

 By mail/ in writing: Enter your name directly into the NY Department of Elections mailing list database to have a voter registration form mailed to you.
-Or turn in an online form to your local county Board of Elections officeOther Voter Registration Application Information: You can call our 1-800-FOR-VOTE hotline to request a voter application.
+Or turn in a form to your local county Board of Elections office.
+You can also call 1-800-FOR-VOTE hotline to request a voter application.

 VERIFYING YOUR VOTER REGISTRATION STATUS